 We provide support to people of all gender identities and sexual orientations in Norfolk County.

 Healthy Eating Program, Lead by our Registered Dietitian

 Our program teaches patients how to make healthy food choices to improve their health outcomes.
 Some of what this program offers services that can develop healthy shopping lists, mindful food choices, budget friendly meals, cooking for one and meal planning.
 We offer meal planning for new mom’s, picky eaters, chronic disease diets (Crohn’s, Celiac, anti-inflammatory)

-We offer group nutrition care education supported by our Registered Dietician to provide support for prenatal, postnatal and infant nutritional care.
+The Dietitian offers group nutrition care, education and support for prenatal, postnatal and infant nutritional care.